 - Monthly bursary

-- Free enrichment activities up to $150 per annum (subject to future reviews)
+- Enrichment bursary of up to $150 per annum (subject to future reviews)

 More details on school fee subsidy application will be provided upon offer.

-The school has outsourced school bus operators that are able to serve island-wide.
-Bus operators will get in touch with parents during Registration.
+The school has two outsourced school bus operators to serve students in Campus 1 and 2.
+Bus operators will be onsite during registration day.